jeff4/a2-astro/src/pages/posts/7-project-jeff.md

 ### New resources
 * [List of Gradient AI models](https://docs.gradient.ai/docs/models-1).
 Currently using Nous-Hermes-Llama2-13b.
 Consider using Llama-2 7B in the future.
 * Format of the [instructions for fine-tuning](https://docs.gradient.ai/docs/cli-quickstart)  -- skip to *Prepare your dataset* section.
+* More resources on proper formatting at [brev.dev](https://brev.dev/blog/fine-tuning-llama-2-your-own-data)

 ### Running colab 2d - 2e
 * write simple function to simplify duplicated code